openhive-network/hive/doc/devs/plugin.md

 How plugins work
 ----------------

 All plugins in the `libraries/plugins` directory are iterated over by `CMakeLists.txt`.
-The manifest directory iterates through all plugins, adding them to the `steem_plugins` build target.
+The manifest directory iterates through all plugins, adding them to the `hive_plugins` build target.
 Any other build target wanting to access all plugins available at build time should link to this target.

 There is a plugin in `example_plugins` called `example_api_plugin` which is a working example of adding a custom API call.